chochoq/chochoq/README.md

 ### Hi there 👋

+I want to be a good person and a good web developer.
+So I'm studying languages, frameworks, etc..

+Can it be me?

+We'll do it first.
+just do it

 <!--
 **chochoq/chochoq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.